Phenomenological aspects of the fermion and scalar sectors of a $S_4$ flavored 3-3-1 model: Scalar potential for the triplets.

 Finally, for the pseudoscalar and scalar neutral complex fields, we have composed the mixture of the Imaginary and Real parts of $\eta_{31}^0,\ \eta_{32}^0,\ \chi_{1}^0$, respectively,

 In the physical eigenstates, there are two Goldstone bosons and one pseudoscalar massive boson, and a scalar from the mixture of the complex neutral part of $\eta_1$ and $\eta_2$, while,

-In our model for the physical scalar spectrum, the light scalar field $h$, is identified as the SM-like Higgs boson, additionally six charged fields $\left(H_1^{\pm}, H_2^{\pm},H_3^{\pm} \right)$, four CP even $\left(H_1^0,H_2^0,H_3^0,H_4^0, H_5^0 \right)$ and three CP odd fields $\left(A_1^0,A_2^0,A_3^0, A_4^0 \right)$, in figure \ref{fig:scalar-sector}, corresponds to cases of the correlation between the charged and neutral scalar masses, figure \ref{fig:scalar-sector} (a), shows a linear correlation between of the masses between the charged field and the pseudoscalar neutral field, $H_1^{\pm}$ and $A_1^0$ respectively, in figure \ref{fig:scalar-sector} (b), a linear correlation between the masses of the pseudoscalar and scalar neutral field, $A_3^0$ and $H_3^0$ respectively.
+In our model, the physical scalar masses can also be expressed in terms of the scalar mixing angles, as shown in table \ref{tab:massanglesmix}, where the light scalar field $h$, is identified as the SM-like Higgs boson, additionally six charged fields $\left(H_1^{\pm}, H_2^{\pm},H_3^{\pm} \right)$, five CP even $\left(H_1^0,H_2^0,H_3^0,H_4^0, H_5^0 \right)$ and four CP odd fields $\left(A_1^0,A_2^0,A_3^0, A_4^0 \right)$.
+Fig.~\ref{fig:scalar-sector}, displays the correlation between the charged and neutral scalar masses.
+Fig.~\ref{fig:scalar-sector} (a), shows a linear correlation between of the masses between the charged field and the pseudoscalar neutral field, $H_1^{\pm}$ and $A_1^0$ respectively, in Fig.~\ref{fig:scalar-sector} (b), a linear correlation between the masses of the pseudoscalar and scalar neutral field, $A_3^0$ and $H_3^0$ respectively.
 The charged Goldstone bosons $\left(G_1^{\pm},G_2^{\pm} \right)$ are related to the longitudinal components of the $W^{\pm}$ and $W'^{\pm}$ gauge bosons respectively; while the neutral Goldstone bosons $\left(G_1^0,G_2^0,G_3^0,G_4^0\right)$ are associated to the longitudinal components of the $Z$, $Z'$, $K^0$ and $K'^0$ gauge bosons.

-Our best fit point that allows to successfully accommodate the $125$ GeV mass for the SM like Higgs boson found at the LHC corresponds to the following VEV values:
+In analyzing the scalar sector of the model, it should be noted that in the potential of Eq.~\eqref{Vhiggs}, the quartic coupling parameters must meet the following constraint $\left\vert \lambda_i \right\vert < 4\pi$ due to perturbative unitarity.
+Taking this into account we can successfully accommodate the $125$ GeV mass for the SM like Higgs boson found at the LHC for the following VEV values: